Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 - using dictionary comprehension, build a dictionary based of the above list.
 Each key corresponds to a list value.
 As I wanted to follow an OOP paradigm the corresponding dictionary *values* were to be *instances* of the *Player* class.
 - each instance can be accessed by their respective *key iterable*.

 NB.
-Multiple methods and attributes can be added to the class instance for improved versatility/future development.
-For an MVP, only the `pawn_color` and `curr_position` attributes are present.
-These can added to at need.
+Multiple methods and attributes can be added to the class instance in future development.
+For an MVP, only the `pawn_color` and `curr_position` attributes were initially present.
+These were added to at need and show the versatility of OOP.

 ### The **Player** class
 ``` python